viper-adnan/Warez/README.md

 - [TorrentFunk](https://anonym.to/?https://www.torrentfunk.com/) - TorrentFunk is a torrent site providing verified torrents for all kinds of content.
 - [TorrentGalaxy](https://anonym.to/?https://torrentgalaxy.org/) - Public tracker with a clean UI.
 - [TorrentInvites](http://torrentinvites.org) - (`insecure`) - #1 to buy, trade, sell or find free Tracker Invites!
-- [TorrentKing](https://anonym.to/?https://torrentking.io/) - Torrentking is a popular movie torrent site.
+- [Torrent King](https://anonym.to/?https://torrentking.io/) - Torrentking is a popular movie torrent site.
 - [Torrentz2](https://anonym.to/?https://torrentz2.is/) - [(mirror)](https://anonym.to/?https://torrentz2.eu/) - A good replacement of the defunct Torrentz.eu.
 - [Torrents-csv.ml](https://torrents-csv.ml) - An open-source torrent search engine tracker for all sorts of torrents.
 - [Trackers list](https://anonym.to/?https://github.com/ngosang/trackerslist) - An updated list of public BitTorrent trackers which you can add in e.g. QB.